CiscoDevNet/uccx-sample-code/clus2017/Readme.md

 Use Create JSON Document to create a JSON document instance

-If the document is a valid document, but eiher the parsing fails or JSON path expressions does  not return any thing, then the following is the return value.
+If the document is a valid document, but either the parsing fails or JSON path expressions does  not return any thing, then the following is the return value.

 * For all array types, it will be an empty array
 * For all other types, it will be null